Fyzie/Autonomous-Cell-Counting-and-Handling/README.md

 <summary>Arising Problems</summary>
 <br>

-A. Bad clustering may due to:
+A. Improper clustering may due to:
   (i) irregular brightness of image datasets (trying to normalize them in Step 1)

 </details>